Andre-Strydom/Lotto-Cats/docs/README.md

 ## Why should I buy a Lotto-Cat?

-Other than the chance to win $100 000.
+Other than the chance to win 1250 Sol.
 As a thank you for getting us started, any owner of an OG Lotto-Cat will always be allowed to mint any future Lott-Cats early each month.
 Lotto-Cats has no, nor ever will have a Whitelist or presale.
 Owning a OG cat  will be the only way to get an advantage moving forward.

 ## The Mint